oplS16projects/Sports-Stats-David-and-Connor/README.md

 Monday April 18: Apply those stats to the forumla.
 The formula may need revising at this point

-Wednesday April 20: Have all files need to pull from for GUI (team logos etc.)
+Wednesday April 20: Have all files need to pull from for GUI (team logos, etc.)

 Friday April 22: Finalize Forumla, start to put GUI together.